Wireworm Woes: Identification And Control

 |Common Name(s)||Wireworm, click beetles, elaters, snapping beetles, spring beetles, skipjacks, potato worm|

 |Origin||Worldwide, most commonly in crop-growing regions|

 |Plants Affected||Agricultural crops and grasses.
-Commonly impacts corn, wheat and other cereal crops in addition to brassicas, root crops like carrots, potatoes, beets and sweet potatoes, climbing plants like beans and cowpeas, trailing plants like melons, and an assortment of others such as onions, lettuce, and strawberry.|
+Commonly impacts corn, wheat seed before and during seed germination, untreated corn, and other cereal crops in addition to brassicas, root vegetable crops like carrots, potatoes, beets and sweet potatoes, climbing plants like beans and cowpeas, trailing plants like melons, and an assortment of others such as onions, lettuce, and strawberry.|